alexdong/hn-rerank/README.md

    becomes top-bottom for mobile screen)
 2. The left side is the user's bio input.
 The user can type in the bio and click a submit button.
 I also want a status bar to show the progress of backend operations (from websocket output).
+Also show a refresh button to re-fetch the HN data to the right of status bar.
 3. The right is the list of 500 posts.
 Each post is a link [post.title](post.url).
 When the user clicked the "submit" button, the list will be re-ordered based the ranking algorithm described above.